Inventiva reports 2022 Third Quarter Financial Information¹

 The Company has a scientific team of approximately 80 people with deep expertise in the fields of biology, medicinal and computational chemistry, pharmacokinetics and pharmacology, and clinical development.
 It owns an extensive library of approximately 240,000 pharmacologically relevant molecules, approximately 60% of which are proprietary, as well as a wholly-owned research and development facility.

-Inventiva is a public company listed on compartment C of the regulated market of Euronext Paris (IVAIVEVF and on the Nasdaq Global Market in the United States IVA.
+Inventiva is a public company listed on compartment C of the regulated market of Euronext Paris (ticker: IVA, ISIN: FR0013233012) and on the Nasdaq Global Market in the United States (ticker: IVA).

 www.inventivapharma.com